Hald House: 1840–1900

-The ballet master August Bournonville (1805–1879) was a resident in the building from 1846 to 1848 and again in 1857.
+The ballet master August Bournonville (1805–1879) was a resident in the building from 1846 to 1848, and again in 1857.

 20th century

-In around 1955, Nikolajgade 22 was acquired by lawyer Jacob Hald.
-The firm J. Halds Gaard A/S was at least founded on 23 April 1955.
+Around 1955, Nikolajgade 22 was acquired by lawyer Jacob Hald.
+The firm J. Halds Gaard A/S was founded on 23 April 1955.

 The actor Dirch Passer (1923–1981) resided on the second floor in 1952–1953.

 Architecture

 Nikolajgade 22 is a corner building constructed with three storeys over a walk-out basement.
-It has a six-bay-long facade on Nikolajgade, a four-bay-long facade on Dybensgade and a chamfered corner.
-The chamfered corner bay was dictated for all corner buildings by Jørgen Henrich Rawert's and Peter Meyn's guidelines for the rebuilding of the city after the fire so that the fire department's long ladder companies could navigate the streets more easily.
+It has a six-bays-long facade on Nikolajgade, a four-bays-long facade on Dybensgade and a chamfered corner.
+The chamfered corner bay was dictated for all corner buildings by Jørgen Henrich Rawert's and Peter Meyn's guidelines for the rebuilding of the city after the fire, so that the fire department's long ladder companies could navigate the streets more easily.